dohoang1102/opnet-hmipv6/README.md

 MAP Operations:

-*	Receive BU’s, add to bind cache and send a BAck.
+*	Receive BU's, add to bind cache and send a BAck.
 *	Intercept packets addressed to RCoA and tunnel them to the LCoA.

 Mobile Node Operations: